Voters support abortion rights in all five states with ballot measures

-The votes signal strength to effort to support abortion rights after the Supreme Court in June ruled to overturn the landmark 1973 case Roe v.
+The votes signal strength in the effort to support abortion rights after the Supreme Court in June ruled to overturn the landmark 1973 case Roe v.
 Wade and the constitutional right to the procedure.

 In August, Kansans had also rejected a ballot measure that would have given the state legislature the authority to restrict abortion access through a state constitutional amendment.